jimken123/soda/blog/20221101-performance-improvements/performance_improvements.md

 ### Finding a Bug

 A 2% performance improvement on the slowest benchmark was nice but I was actually hoping for a larger improvement.
-The StringReplace sequence was taking about three times as long as the ConvertDates sequence despite doing what seemed like a lot less work.
+The StringReplace Phoenix was taking about three times as long as the ConvertDates Phoenix despite doing what seemed like a lot less work.

 I thought that the reason might be that `StringReplace` converts the data at the end into JSON rather that concordance like most of the other benchmarks.